 While flying is arguably the fastest way to travel to the Channel Islands, it is not without its faults.
 On a number of occasions, I have flown from Southampton to Guernsey only to find myself back in Southampton.
 The same has happened to both my husband and I, flying over from Gatwick too and then back into Gatwick, having been turned away from Guernsey.

-You see, when the fog closes in, the runway at Guernsey airport closes, so flying can be unreliable if the weather is looking prone to fog.
-If it’s foggy the islands, Guernsey airport will turn your flight away, as they cannot land, so you risk flying back to the UK without even landing in Guernsey!
-That said, flying can be convenient, if you are travelling from London without much luggage, as long as it is not foggy.
+When the fog closes in, the runway at Guernsey Airport closes, so flying can be unreliable if the weather is prone to fog.
+If it’s foggy on the islands, Guernsey airport will turn your flight away, as they cannot land, so you risk flying back to the UK without even landing in Guernsey!
+That said, flying can be convenient if you travel from London without much luggage, as long as it is not foggy.

-The Condor laughs in the face of fog and I have happily arrived into St Peter Port on foggy days without a problem.
-The pretty harbour suddenly looms out of the mists and even in fog, the Condor is not usually delayed.
+The Condor laughs in the face of fog, and I have happily arrived into St Peter Port on foggy days without a problem.
+The pretty harbor suddenly looms out of the mists, and even in fog, the Condor is not usually delayed.

 Condor Ferries offer such a wonderful way to travel, particularly in the summer when the seas are calm.
 If it’s foggy, the Condor Liberation & Ferry are the only ways to arrive.
 Let’s not forget the amount of luggage you can take and also the fact that you don’t have to sit around in an airport for hours, making the Condor a gloriously stress-free way to travel to the Channel Islands.